 As a teaching museum, we are committed to providing educational services for school children and helping educators implement innovative approaches to teaching and learning through art.

-Guided tours include multiple artwork stops during which students and chaperones experience participatory engagement strategies such as making musical connections with art; drawing and writing activities; discussion and reflection time; games; and more.
-Tours are approximately fifty minutes in duration.
-Guided tours require a minimum of ten students and a maximum of sixty-five, and must be scheduled at least four weeks in advance.
+Virtual guided tours feature multiple artwork stops during which students experience participatory engagement strategies such as making musical connections with art; drawing and writing activities; discussion and reflection time; games; and more.
+Tours are approximately fifty minutes in duration and can be delivered on any virtual learning platform.
+Virtual guided tours must be scheduled at least four weeks in advance.

-To request a guided tour, please follow this link.
+To request a virtual guided tour, please follow this link.

-Self-guided museum visits, where groups explore the galleries on their own, are also available.
-The Museum offers a menu of experiences and resources that will help your group make the most of their visit.
-Self-guided museum visits can be scheduled for a maximum group size of fifty students and must be scheduled at least four weeks in advance.
+Pre-recorded virtual tours, where groups explore Haggerty artworks using pre-recorded videos.
+The Museum offers a menu of experiences and resources that will help your group make the most of their virtual tour.
+Self-guided museum visits must be scheduled at least four weeks in advance.

-To request a self-guided tour, please follow this link.
+To request a pre-recorded virtual tour, please follow this link.

 Art Across Curriculum programs are designed to both offer educators a menu of enrichment options, and to train university students studying education to integrate the visual arts into their classroom curricula.
 As part of Marquette University, HMA fully embraces Ignatian Pedagogy (IP) in our teaching methods.
 IP is a practical teaching framework that creates opportunities for personal and cooperative study, discovery, creativity, and reflection to foster lifelong learners.